Pikachuun/Project-XY/README.md

 Project-XY
 ==========

-Project XY, a metagame created by iSmogoon and coded by me.
+Project XY, a metagame created by iSmogoon and coded by iSmogoon and me.

 This GitHub Repository contains the files you need to play Project XY, except for Pokemon Showdown.
 It is still in development.